-Sultan Mehmet II, the Ottoman leader, did not enter the city for three days during which his soldiers were allowed to pillage it.
+Mehmet II, the Ottoman sultan, did not enter the city for three days during which his soldiers were allowed to pillage it.
 However this bleak point in the history of Constantinople was the beginning of a new start because Mehmet II decided to relocate the capital of his empire from Edirne to the conquered city.
-This decision was meant to substantiate the sultan's claim to be regarded as the new "Roman" emperor, the legitimate successor of Augustus and Constantine and for this reason he maintained the city's old name.
+This decision was meant to substantiate the sultan's claim to be regarded as the new "Roman" emperor, the legitimate successor of Augustus and Constantine and for this reason he maintained the city's old name (Kostantiniyye in Ottoman Turkish).

-An almost similar fate occurred to the kulliye (large complex of buildings) the Sultan built at the top of the Fourth Hill (*); the dome of its large mosque collapsed during the 1766 earthquake and the mosque and other adjoining buildings were rebuilt in a totally different style.
+The Sultan built a kulliye (large complex of buildings) at the top of the Fourth Hill; the dome of its large mosque collapsed during an earthquake and the mosque and other adjoining buildings were rebuilt in a different style.

 Fatih Sultan Mehmet Kulliyesi: Corba (soup) Kapisi

 The gate leading to the imaret, the soup kitchen, is among the few elements of the original structure which survived: it is decorated with fragments of ancient green marble and porphyry.
-The former was used for the elegant inscriptions above the windows of the outer wall.
-These marble inlays are pretty rare, because in the early XVIth century the use of coloured tiles for inscriptions was introduced at Sultan Selim Camii and it became prevalent.
+These marble inlays are pretty rare, because in the early XVIth century the use of coloured tiles was introduced at Sultan Selim Camii and it became prevalent.